NASA Mars rover Opportunity, resilient Red Planet explorer, officially dead

 NASA Administrator Jim Bridenstine shared his thoughts on Twitter, as did many emotional space fans.

-The rover launched on July 7, 2003 and landed in Meridiani Planum on Mars on Jan.
+The rover launched on July 7, 2003, and landed in Meridiani Planum on Mars on Jan.
 25, 2004.
-Its original mission was intended to last just over three months, but the resilient rover continued to roam across the Martian soil for nearly 15 years, traveling 28.06 miles (around 45 kilometers) -- the farthest distance achieved by any extra-planetary robot.
+Its original mission was intended to last just over three months, but the hardy rover continued to roam across the Martian soil for nearly 15 years, traveling 28.06 miles (around 45 kilometers) -- the farthest distance achieved by any extra-planetary robot.

-Opportunity made several landmark discoveries on Mars, chancing upon the first meteorite found on another planet, revealing Meridiani Planum was once immersed in water, studying over 100 impact craters and delivering countless stunning panoramas of a planet nearly 34 million miles (around 55 million kilometers) away.
+Opportunity made several landmark discoveries on Mars, chancing upon the first meteorite found on another planet, revealing that Meridiani Planum was once immersed in water, studying over 100 impact craters and delivering countless stunning panoramas of a planet nearly 34 million miles away.

-After landing in 2004, the golf-cart-sized robot began its journey to Endurance crater spending six months performing an extensive investigation of the bedrock and sand dunes.
-Opportunity would move on to study the 730 meter (around 0.45 mile) wide Victoria crater between 2006 and 2008, revealing how water had entered and left the region billions of years ago.
+After landing in 2004, the golf-cart-sized robot began its journey to Endurance crater, spending six months performing an extensive investigation of the bedrock and sand dunes.
+Opportunity would move on to study the roughly half-mile-wide (730 meters) Victoria crater between 2006 and 2008, revealing how water had entered and left the region billions of years ago.

-In 2011, it reached Endeavour, an impact crater 13.7 miles (around 22 kilometers) wide, after three years of travel.
+In 2011, it reached Endeavour, an impact crater 13.7 miles wide, after three years of travel.
 It discovered a bright mineral vein of gypsum.
-At the time, Steve Squyres, a principal investigator on the mission, said "this tells a slam-dunk story that water flowed through underground fractures in the rock."
-It also snapped an image of the infamous "dust devils," swirling whirlwinds that infrequently arise on the Martian surface.
+At the time, Steve Squyres, a principal investigator on the mission, said, "This tells a slam-dunk story that water flowed through underground fractures in the rock."
+It also snapped an image of the infamous "dust devils," whirlwinds that occasionally arise on the Martian surface.

 Its journey was not without some scares.
-In 2005, Opportunity became stuck in a sand dune -- a fate that had crippled and eventually claimed its robotic twin.
+In 2005, Opportunity got mired in a dune -- a fate that had crippled and eventually claimed its robotic twin.
 On Earth, NASA worked to mimic the Martian soil before executing careful maneuvers to free Opportunity.
-It weathered its first dust storm in 2007, wrestled with intermittent wheel problems and battled with a problematic robotic arm throughout its expedition.
+The rover weathered its first dust storm in 2007, wrestled with intermittent wheel problems and labored with a problematic robotic arm throughout its expedition.

-Still, it seemed nothing could slow the intrepid robotic explorer down.
+Still, it seemed that nothing could knock out the intrepid robotic explorer.
 On its 5,000th Martian day, it celebrated with its first selfie.

-Opportunity will remain dormant in Perseverance Valley, occasionally being spied by a passing orbiter -- or perhaps, in the distant future, retrieved and idolized as an important trailblazer that enabled the first humans to reach, and even settle on, Mars.
+Opportunity will remain dormant in Perseverance Valley, occasionally being spied by a passing orbiter -- or perhaps, in the distant future, retrieved and idolized as a pioneer that pointed the way for the first humans to reach, and even settle on, Mars.

 "It is because of trailblazing missions such as Opportunity that there will come a day when our brave astronauts walk on the surface of Mars," Bridenstine said.